Monthly case study critique of a high-profile SaaS company

 3. Various design elements:

 ServiceChannel understands that no matter how powerful the storytelling in a case study is, you need quality graphic design to grab and keep your reader’s attention.
-This case study hits the mark by incorporating strong design such as imagery, icons, bulleted lists, pull quotes and large colourful numbers to call out quantifiable results.
-It also includes the customer Freshpet’s logo.
+This case study hits the mark by incorporating strong design such as imagery, icons, bulleted lists and pull quotes.

-This case study includes several statistics to measure Freshpet’s success after implementing ServiceChannel’s solution.
+This story includes several case study metrics to measure Freshpet’s success after implementing ServiceChannel’s solution.
 For example, it shows how Freshpet increased asset management efficiency by 53%.
 In addition, the statistics highlight where Freshpet started out for additional context: “The same number of Freshpet staff and contractors who had serviced 13,000 refrigerated units now service 18,000 to 20,000 units.”

 What could be better